exercism/common-lisp/concepts/filtering/introduction.md

 # Introduction

-Filtering is the application of a predicate function (a function that evaluates to a boolean value) to a sequence of objects.
+Filtering is the process of creating a sequence from another sequence by copying all but certain elements from the original sequence.
-Those objects for which the predicate evaluates to true are returned.
+The choice of which items to include in the new sequence can be done by a predicate function (a function that evaluates to a boolean value), or by equality with a specific object.

-## Filtering by a predicate
+## Removing by a predicate

 `remove-if` is a function that takes a function and a sequence and evaluates to a sequence of those elements for which the predicate evaluated to a true value.
 If the predicate was not true for any value then an empty sequence is returned.